Aeolian Quartet: Recordings

 The Quartet made many recordings, but is especially noted for the complete Haydn cycle.
-This included the dubious op 3 series, and an account of the Seven Last Words From The Cross with poetic readings by Peter Pears (the Hurwitz-Keenlyside-Major-Simpson version, replacing a well-known Humphreys-Keenlyside-Forbes-Simpson version of the same work).
-In the Schubert C major quintet D956 (c1966) their collaborator is Bruno Schrecker.
-In recordings of the quartet (composed 1951-52) and clarinet quintet (1968) by Robert Simpson, the clarinettist is Bernard Walton.
+This included the dubious Op.
+3 series, and an account of The Seven Last Words of Christ with poetic readings by Peter Pears (the Hurwitz–Keenlyside–Major–Simpson version, replacing a well-known Humphreys–Keenlyside–Forbes–Simpson version of the same work).
+In the Schubert C major quintet, D. 956 (c.1966), their collaborator is cellist Bruno Schrecker.
+In recordings of the quartet (composed 1951–52) and clarinet quintet (1968) by Robert Simpson, the clarinettist is Bernard Walton.

 In 1949, the quartet (with Cave as leader) recorded Nikolai Medtner's piano quintet, with the composer at the piano.
 This was the first recording of the work, made as part of a projected cycle of Medtner performing his own works, funded by his friend and admirer, the Maharaja of Mysore.